babylon-runtime/babylon-runtime.github.io/_pages/api/patch.md

 "isVisible": false
 ```

 ## Colors

-You can use predefined named colors, hexadecimal or RGB values:
+You can use hexadecimal, RGB or predefined named colors:

 ```javascript
 "ambientColor": "blue",